Herve-2476/variable-data_for_Scribus/README.md

 - attribute : it's an attribute of the tag `PAGEOBJECT`
 - default_value : value returned if the attribute is not found (0 by default)

-# Part Two : GENERATION OF A PDF FILE WITH ALL UNIT FILES (IMPOSED FILE)
+# Part Two : GENERATION OF A PDF FILE WITH ALL UNIT FILES

 # Running hello_world_2